Fibonacci turbulence: Where is the information encoded?

 \section{Where is the information encoded?}

 First, the information is encoded in a single-mode statistics, which is getting more non-Gaussian deeper in the cascade.
 This must be reflected in the decay of the one-mode entropy, $S_i=S(x_i)=S(|a_i|/\sqrt{n_i})$, with the growth of $|i-p|$.
 This can be computed using the multi-fractal formalism: the moments $\langle x_i^q\rangle \propto F_i^{-\zeta_q+q\zeta_2/2}$ in the limit of large $|i-p|$ correspond to the multi-fractal distribution, \be {\cal P}(x_i)\propto \int g(x_i/F_i^h)x_i^{-1}\exp[f(h)\ln F_i]\,dh\,, \ee where $f(h)=\min_q(\zeta_q-q\zeta_2/2-qh)$, that is $f(h)$ is the Legendre transform of $\zeta(q)$.
-The entropy is then This decay is logarithmic in frequency $F_i$, that is linear in $i$, as indeed can be seen in Figure~\ref{anom}, where $i$ is counted from pumping.
-We estimate $\Delta'(0)\approx \Delta_1$, and observe that the dashed lines in the right panel of Figure~\ref{anom} with the slopes $(\Delta_1-\Delta_2/2)\log\phi$ well represent the entropy decay in the inertial interval in both direct and inverse cascades.
+The entropy is then This decay is logarithmic in frequency $F_i$, that is linear in $i$, as indeed can be seen in Figure~\ref{anom}, where $i$ is counted from pumping. \addGF{Noticing that $\Delta_1 \approx \Delta_2$ and assuming quadratic dependence for $q \le 3$, we estimate $\Delta'(0)\approx 3\Delta_1/2$ and observe that the dashed lines in the right panel of Figure~\ref{anom} with the slopes $\Delta_1 \ln \phi$ by the order of magnitude represent the entropy decay in the inertial interval in both direct and inverse cascades}.

 Second, the information is encoded in the correlations of different modes.
 It is natural to assume that correlations are strongest for modes in interacting triplets, $a_i,a_{i+1},a_{i+2}$.
 Disentangling of information encoded can be done by using structured groupings \cite{MG,Bell,Eye}: \bea & \sum_{i=1}^nS(a_i)-\sum_{ij}S(a_i,a_j)+\sum_{ijk}S(a_i,a_j,a_k)\\ &-\sum_{ijkl}S(a_i,a_j,a_k,a_l)+\ldots+(-1)^{n+1}S(a_1,\ldots,a_n)\nonumber\,. \eea For $n=1$, this gives the one-mode entropy $S_i$ which measures the total amount of information one can obtain by measuring or computing one-mode statistics.
 While the entropy itself depends on the units or parametrization, all the quantities (\ref{COI}) for $n>1$ are independent of units and invariant with respect to simultaneous re-parametrization of every single variable.
 For $n=2$, we have the widely used mutual information,